openproblems-bio/openproblems/openproblems/tasks/_cell_cell_communication/cell_cell_communication_source_target/README.md

 be better understood.

-**This subtask evaluates methods in their ability to predict interactions between spatially-adjacent source cell types and target cell types**.
+**This subtask evaluates methods in their ability to predict interactions between spatially-adjacent source cell types and target cell types.
+This subtask focuses on the prediction of interactions from steady-state, or single-context, single-cell data. **

 ## The metrics